elithracing/yamsLog/README.md

 Todo
 -----

+**Currently the Android client code and common java-backend is missing in the repo**

 Since the last restructure of the project the timestamping code has degradated a bit which mens that each sample is not necessarily timesamped asap.